Numerology and Grammatica

 Subjects of Western Magic:

-Numerology purports to divine a person's fate from numbers -- by using the date of a person's birthday, the number of strokes used to write their name, etc.
+Numerology purports to divine a person's fate from numbers — for instance, by using the date of a person's birthday to foretell their future.

 Grammatica is nothing more than the study of grammar, although to the ancients it was an essential subject of higher learning.